Home » Repurposed Furniture » Repurposed Bunk Bed Wall Shelf

 Then it got H.O.T. too hot to use my Finish Max and paint booth.

-It didn’t come with that pretty green dot on it, I did that to all the cans they sent me so I could see the color of the paint at a glimpse.
+The friendly folks at Country Chic Paint sent me some paint to try.
+I LOVE this Rustic Charm green because it’s so close to the colors of MRL.
+It didn’t come with that pretty green dot on it, but I did that to all the cans they sent me so I could see the color of the paint at a glance.

 Repurposed Bunk Bed Wall Shelf

-*affiliate link ahead* I use d rings to hang all of my projects.
+I use d rings to hang all of my projects.

 I love the chunkiness of this piece.
-I’m so glad I redid that bottom shelf too.
+I’m so glad I redid that bottom shelf, too.

-Curious about what I did with the other part of the bunk bed?
+Are you curious about what I did with the other part of the bunk bed?

 I painted this bunk bed coat rack white.